r0zetta/alien_ecology/README.md

 Note that you can also change the simulation by commenting out items in self.actions and/or self.observations.

-A second learner-only experiment (alien_ecology_NaRLA.py) is included whose agents implement logic described in: Giving Up Control: Neurons as Reinforcement Learning Agents (https://arxiv.org/abs/2003.11642).
+A learner-only experiment (alien_ecology_NaRLA.py in the old_versions directory) is included whose agents implement logic described in: Giving Up Control: Neurons as Reinforcement Learning Agents (https://arxiv.org/abs/2003.11642).
 The original code for implementing NaRLA can be found here: https://github.com/Multi-Agent-Networks/NaRLA